Lee-Rice/CTD-python-teaching-notes/Week01-IntroToPython.md

 ## Example solutions

-Note: Solutions will vary based on style and input values used.
+Note: Solutions will vary based on student style and input values used.

 ### Task 1